-Note 2020 2019 Time deposits and loans from non-resident commercial banks 87,600 77,905 Loan from the National Bank of Georgia 15,000 Deposits from the Ministry of Finance 10,996 7,013 Overdraft from the Parent 24 8,201 20 Time deposits and loans from the Parent 24 4,915 8,341 Time deposits from resident commercial banks 4,262 10,196 Current accounts of the Parent 24 117 6,655 Amounts due to credit institutions 131,091 110,130
+Note 2021 2020 Time deposits and loans from non-resident commercial banks 81,331 87,600 Loan from the National Bank of Georgia 20,026 15,000 Deposits from the Ministry of Finance 10,497 10,996 Overdraft from the Parent 24 8,241 8,201 Time deposits from resident commercial banks 24 3,001 4,262 Current accounts of the Parent 39 117 Time deposits and loans from the Parent 24 4,915 Amounts due to credit institutions = 123,135 131,091

-As at 31 December 2020 the time deposits and loans of non-resident commercial banks are comprised of USD denominated deposits and loans of entity under common control and other non-resident bank (2019: USD, EUR and TRY denominated deposits and loans of entities under common control and other non-resident banks).
+As at 31 December 2021 the time deposits and loans of non-resident commercial banks are comprised of USD denominated deposits and loans of entity under common control and other non-resident bank (2020: USD denominated deposits and loans of entity under common control and other non-resident bank).

-As at 31 December 2020 time deposits of resident commercial banks comprise of deposit placed by one resident commercial bank, is denominated in USD and matures in January 2021 (2019: time deposits of resident commercial banks comprise of deposits placed by two resident commercial banks, are denominated in GEL and EUR and mature in January and February 2020).
+As at 31 December 2020 time deposits of resident commercial banks comprise of deposit placed by one resident commercial bank, is denominated in GEL and matures in January 2022 (2020: time deposits of resident commercial banks comprise of deposit placed by one resident commercial bank, is denominated in USD and matures in January 2021).

 Loans from the National Bank of Georgia represent short-term GEL refinancing facilities used by the Bank to uphold its liquidity needs in GEL.
-Deposits from the Ministry of Finance represent GEL 5,514 of short-term funds attracted from the Ministry of Finance as a refinancing facility similar to that of the National Bank of Georgia and GEL 5,482 of the long-term deposit placed by the Ministry as the liquidity support measure in return for the similar term treasury bonds purchased by the Bank.
+Deposits from the Ministry of Finance represent GEL 5,016 thousand of short-term funds attracted from the Ministry of Finance as a refinancing facility similar to that of the National Bank of Georgia and GEL 5,481 thousand of the long-term deposit placed by the Ministry as the liquidity support measure in return for the similar term treasury bonds purchased by the Bank.